 Know Before You Go

 The Desert of Maine is two miles off I-295.
-Take Exit 20, Desert Road, and turn west to Dead End.
-As of June 2019, the desert is under new ownership, and the current prices are $5 for admission, $10 for an excellent guided tour about the history and geology of the desert.
+Take Exit 20, Desert Road, and drive West on Desert Rd until the dead end.
+As of June 2019, the Desert of Maine is under new ownership, and the current admission prices are $16 for adults, $12 for kids aged 4-12.